Clay vs ZoomInfo

 Can teams use Clay and ZoomInfo together?

 Yes.
-Some teams use Clay as a workflow layer while using ZoomInfo as a data source or primary GTM platform.
-That can make sense for specialized use cases, but it also means managing two products, two operating models, and potentially higher total cost.
+Some teams use Clay as a workflow orchestration layer for specialized enrichment tasks while using ZoomInfo as their primary data foundation and GTM execution platform.
+That approach can work for specific use cases but involves managing two products, two credit systems, two operational models, and higher total cost of ownership.
+Teams that consolidate onto ZoomInfo typically report reduced operational overhead alongside improved data consistency.

 How helpful was this article?